State, Provincial and Territorial Psychological Association Affairs

 Membership in Div.
 31 has many benefits and include working with SPTAs to advance the profession and to promote the highest standards of ethics, accesssing the division’s email list which allows you to network with members and discuss issues of concern to students, and obtaining mentorship and opportunities for entry into APA governance.

-Terry Koller, PhD, executive director of the Illinois Psychological Association (IPA), deftly summarizes the benefits of supporting prescription privileges for specially trained psychologists in Illinois in the following concise and informative video from the IPA.
+- Video: Terry Koller, PhD, IPA’s legislative liaison, past executive director and past president, deftly summarizes the need for RxP legislation and the benefits of supporting prescription privileges for specially trained psychologists in Illinois.
+He does so in this concise and informative video from the IPA.